Packing Densities of Delzant and Semitoric Polygons: Delzant and semitoric polygons

 Delzant polygons (and the associated toric integrable systems) are well understood, but represent a relatively restrictive class of integrable systems.
 On the other hand, semitoric polygons, though they are more complicated, represent a much broader class of integrable systems.
 Thus, though they can be more difficult to work with, it is worthwhile to extend techniques from the Delzant setting to the more general semitoric setting.

-Semitoric polygons are similar to Delzant polygons, since they are also convex rational polygons with certain conditions on the corners, but they are more complicated for two reasons: \begin{enumerate} \item semitoric polygons are decorated with marked points in their interior and ``cuts'' which go up or down from each marked point; \item A ``semitoric polygon'' is actually an infinite family of polygons related by certain transformations which change the cut direction or skew the entire polygon by a certain linear transformation. \end{enumerate} Any single representative of the semitoric polygon determines the entire infinite family, but nevertheless it is natural to consider all representatives together.
-Roughly, this is because the cuts in a semitoric polygon distort the boundary in a certain way, so to study local properties of the polygon the most natural thing to do is to consider an equivalent polygon where the cuts are moved away from the area of interest.
+Semitoric polygons are similar to Delzant polygons, since they are also convex rational polygons with certain conditions on the corners, but they are more complicated for two reasons: \begin{enumerate}\itemsep=0pt \item[(1)] semitoric polygons are decorated with marked points in their interior and ``cuts'' which go up or down from each marked point; \item[(2)] A ``semitoric polygon'' is actually an infinite family of polygons related by certain transformations which change the cut direction or skew the entire polygon by a certain linear transformation. \end{enumerate} Any single representative of the semitoric polygon determines the entire infinite family, but nevertheless it is natural to consider all representatives together.
+Roughly, this is because the cuts in a semitoric polygon distort the boundary, so the most natural way to study local properties of the polygon is to consider an equivalent polygon where the cuts are moved away from the area of interest.
 In fact, this is exactly what we will do when considering packings of semitoric polygons.

 Recall the Delzant corner condition of Definition~\ref{def:delzant}.
 Here we describe some other conditions which will be relevant for the corners on the cuts of semitoric polygons.
 Let